I live in the San Francisco Bay Area, one of the country’s most expensive real estate markets.

 One that follows the traditional narrative that we’ve been taught all our lives.
 And an alternative investment option that most people have never heard of or even considered.

 One comes with a huge liability.
 And one is a true asset.

 At the end of the day, going against conventional wisdom is really difficult.

-Our goal in diving into these two different scenarios with you was simply to lay the groundwork, to plant the seed, and to show you that an alternative investment option exists.
+Our goal in diving into these two different scenarios with you was simply to lay the groundwork, plant the seed, and show you that an alternative investment option exists.
 The hard decision of choosing whether to follow or buck against conventional wisdom is still yours to make.

-Regardless, whether you choose to buy, rent, invest, or take on a hybrid approach, we hope your home is filled with the laughter and merriment that fill Jack and Jill’s fictional home.
+Regardless of whether you choose to buy, rent, invest, or take on a hybrid approach, we hope your home is filled with the laughter and merriment that fill Jack and Jill’s fictional home.
 That, and maybe the occasional yell and cry too.
 You know, to keep things interesting.

 Ready To Put Your $200k To Work For You?